Patients recording consultations

 When made consensually, recordings can benefit both patients and doctors by:

-• enabling patients to remember important advice, particularly where there are language barriers
+• enabling patients to remember important advice, particularly where there are language barriers;

-• providing a copy of the consultations when patients may have been distressed
+• providing a copy of the consultations when patients may have been distressed;

-• giving patients more time to process information
+• giving patients more time to process information;

-• helping patients and their family members where patients may be experiencing memory loss or have some cognitive impairment
+• helping patients and their family members where patients may be experiencing memory loss or have some cognitive impairment;

 • helping patients to remember if the information is particularly complex.

-The consensual recording of consultations, and the storage of the recording as part of the patients’ medical records, formed part of the recommendations and actions for improvement in the Cumberlege Report, 'First Do No Harm'.
+The consensual recording of consultations, and the storage of the recording as part of the patients’ medical records, formed part of the recommendations and actions for improvement in the Cumberlege report First Do No Harm.

 Can patients record consultations without doctors’ agreement?

 Our legal advice suggests that doctors’ common law privacy rights are likely to be engaged where patients make audio or visual recordings without a doctor’s consent.
-In our view both doctors and patients can benefit where recordings are made openly and consensually.
+In our view, both doctors and patients can benefit where recordings are made openly and consensually.

 Information disclosed during a consultation is confidential to the patient, and a covert recording is not therefore a breach of confidentiality.

-Where a patient makes a recording without permission, doctors have no legal redress.
-Patients should seek the agreement of the doctor.
-In addition to legal questions, it is a matter of ordinary courtesy and respect and is more likely to lead to a positive and trusting relationship.
+Doctors nonetheless have a reasonable expectation of privacy during a consultation.
+Patients should therefore seek a doctor’s agreement to make a recording.
+In addition to legal questions, it is a matter of ordinary courtesy and respect, and is more likely to lead to a positive and trusting relationship.

 Recording third parties